Dipeshk98/project021-backend/README.md

-# Nextless.js backend for SaaS 🚀
+# Modern MERN backend for SaaS 🚀

-Nextless.js backend code for the REST Api.
+Modern MERN backend code for the REST Api.
 The code comes up with a Todo application with CRUD operation: create, read, update and delete a Todo.
 So, it makes easier to understand the backend architecture and you can adapt easily to your needs.
 You can also accept payment right away with the provided Stripe Integration.
 You have access to the all code source if you need more customization or need to go further.

 ### Requirements